lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.17.2
+- Quameno
+  - Are playable
+  - Integrated tech tree
+  - Have a t10 level of their shields (ship + ftr)
 - Gizureans
   - Start with kinetics (game engine will generally force-assign one stand-off tech at random in addition)
   - Hex Armor +1 reactive rating